 Several chemists have been studying Ozone throughout the centuries, Tesla included!

 The following session briefly tells the history of Ozone.

-Probably the first person to detect the ozone through the smell was the Dutch chemist Martinus Van Marum (1750-1837) was probably in the description of his experiments mentioned the notion of a characteristic smell around his electrifier in 1785 he “discovers” a light blue gas, with the help of an English instrument maker John Cuthbertson (1743-1821) hired to construct a giant double plate-glass frictional electrostatic generator.
+Probably, the first person to detect the ozone, through the smell, was the Dutch chemist Martinus Van Marum (1750-1837).
+The description of his experiments mentioned the notion of a characteristic smell around his electrifier.
+In 1785 he “discovers” a light blue gas, with the help of an English instrument maker John Cuthbertson (1743-1821).
+The latter was hired to construct a giant double plate-glass frictional electrostatic generator.

-Marum noted, “the odor of electrical matter,” determined that air or oxygen, subjected to electrical discharge, tarnished mercury, but he did not identify the gas as an allotrope of oxygen.
+Marum certainly noted, “the odor of electrical matter,” determined that air or oxygen, subjected to an electrical discharge, tarnished mercury, but he did not identify the gas as an allotrope of oxygen.

-However, the first time ozone was mentioned by name, it dates back to May 1840, in a writing of the German chemist Christian Friedrich Schönbein (1799-1868), and this discovery was presented to the University of München.
-Schönbein had noticed the same characteristic scent during his experiments, which Van Marum had measured and tried to identify before.
-He called this “ozone” gas, which comes from “ozein” – the Greek word for perfume.
+However, the first time ozone was mentioned by name, it dates back to May 1840, in an essay of the German chemist Christian Friedrich Schönbein (1799-1868), consequently, This discovery was presented to the University of München.
+Similarly, Schönbein had noticed the same characteristic scent during his experiments, which Van Marum had measured and tried to identify before.
+He called this “ozone” gas, due to the Greek word for perfume – which is “Ozein”.

 Therefore, the discovery of ozone is usually attributed to Schönbein.
-Schönbein is still known as the first person to research the mechanisms of ozone and organic matter reaction.
-Read “The History of Ozone – The Schönbein Period, 1839-1868” here
+Schönbein is still known as the first person to research the mechanisms of ozone and, organic matter reaction.
+Read “The History of Ozone – The Schönbein Period, 1839-1868”.